abhishek4466/Hybrid-Login/ReadMe.md

-On the click of login button from web implement this line : testapp://code=XYZ
+On the click of login button from web implementation, call this link : testapp://code=XYZ